merzouk/RestSpringExample/README.md

 You deploy the war in your server, the unit test for Rest Service is PersonControllerClientTest.java

-Change port value in REST_SERVICE_URI.
+Set port value in REST_SERVICE_URI.

 You can test you service Rest by Browser, the uris is in call_service file.